fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Set-AzureRmADUser.md

 ```

 ### -DisplayName
-New name to display in the address book for the user.
+Specifies the new name to display in the address book for the user.
-Example-'Alex Wu'.

 ```yaml
 Type: String